Michigan Murder Defense Lawyers

 Protect your future and your rights.
-Hire experienced lawyer Michael P. Manley.
+Hire an experienced lawyer from Manley & Manley.

 Murder is the most serious charge anyone can face.
 If you have been charged with murder, you could spend the rest of your life in prison if you're found guilty.
 Even lesser charges related to homicide carry serious penalties.
-Michigan criminal defense lawyer Michael P. Manley understands the seriousness of such cases.
-He is known for providing quality criminal defense and adeptly defending individuals accused of violent crimes such as murder or homicide in Flint and other neighboring communities in Central Michigan.
+Our Michigan criminal defense lawyers understand the seriousness of these cases.
+We are known for providing quality criminal defense and adeptly defending individuals accused of violent crimes such as murder or homicide in Flint and other neighboring communities in Central Michigan.

-As your attorney, Michael P. Manley will vigorously investigate your case and use all the resources at his disposal to build a strong defense.
+At Manley & Manley, we will vigorously investigate your case and use all the resources at our disposal to build a strong defense.
 This includes carefully reviewing your arrest record to make sure police followed the law, examining the physical evidence and consulting with experts in their field.
 We leave no stone unturned in pursuit of justice.

 What types of murder charges exist in Michigan?